mbjh-23star/Razorpay-Phantom-Failure-Detection-System/README.md

 - Plugged into an actual settlement/webhook feed, so "phantom" predictions get auto-verified within minutes instead of guessed.
-- A customer-facing message layer: "Don't retry — we're confirming your payment now," instead of leaving the customer to guess.
+- A customer-facing message layer: "Don't retry- we're confirming your payment now," instead of leaving the customer to guess.
 - A merchant-side auto-confirm trigger, so orders aren't lost over a false "failed" status.